scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 potentially large spikes in user sessions as well as sustained user activity over several minutes of time.
 It also needs to be deployable on a number of cloud providers in order to avoid locking in the technology to the offerings of a single cloud service.
-To accomplish this
+To accomplish this Binder uses a deployment of JupyterHub that runs on Kubernetes, both of which contribute to BinderHub's scalability and maintainability.

 JupyterHub, an open source tool from the Jupyter community, provides a centralized resource that serves interactive user sessions.
 It allows